 The benefits of categorizing are:

-- Dynamically create and adjust categories/buckets that suit the distribution of your responses (i.e. if you get a lot of young people answering your survey, you can specify lots of young age categories).
+- Dynamically creates and adjusts categories/buckets that suit the distribution of your responses (i.e., if you get a lot of young people answering your survey, you can specify lots of young age categories).

 - View percentages instead of an average.